 Before you begin, complete this step:

-Before you upgrade ThingWorx, you need to understand what is standard ThingWorx and what your team has customized.
+Before you upgrade ThingWorx, you need to understand what is standard in ThingWorx and what your team has customized.
 Your customizations should have been documented by your developer when they were initially implemented.
-With version 9+, there is no widget or extension depreciation from version 8.5.
+With version 9.0 and greater, there is no widget or extension depreciation from version 8.5.
 Please review previous versions of ThingWorx to better understand the possible depreciation of widgets or extensions.

 Recommended Resources

-If you have a backlog for ThingWorx, review the line items in the log before you upgrade.
+If you have a backlog for ThingWorx, review the line items in the log before upgrading.
 There may be items you move around based on the new features and functionality.
-At this time, determine if any work needs to be done before and after the upgrade.
+At this time, you want to determine if any work needs to be done before and after the upgrade.
 We do not recommend making changes during the upgrade.

 Begin to mark new backlog items based on the features and functionality you plan to implement after completing the upgrade.